 Industrialized nations and the developing world have taken two very different paths.
 When America and Europe gained wealth, they started investing in roads, cars, buildings, education, and leisure, instead of having many children.
 Third world countries, by contrast, have spent most of their economic growth on producing ever more babies, who grow up in poverty.

 These choices led to high per capita emissions in the West but high total emissions in the developing world.
-It is a gross injustice to punish Western nations, and the United States in particular, for having prioritized wealth for a few children than poverty for many.We value your comments!
-Please weigh in on our comment section below.
+It is a gross injustice to punish Western nations, and the United States in particular, for having prioritized wealth for a few children than poverty for many.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com